kompiuter/bing-wallpaper/README.md

 # Compatibility

-I've only tested this on Windows 10 as an admin user.
+I've only tested this on Windows 7 and Windows 10 as an admin user.
 If you face any problems please open an issue!